When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 Processing Time Guide

 Exact timing depends on the brand and your hair.
-Use this as a practical starting point, then follow the manufacturer’s instructions.
+Use this as a practical starting point, but follow the manufacturer’s instructions.

 | Developer | Common Use | Typical Time Range |